swainraj/k8s-voting-app/README.md

 # K8s Kind Voting App

-This is a Voting Application, we used this app to vote and there is a Result dashboard where you can see the result.
+This project enables users to cast votes through a Python and Flask-based web interface.
+Voting data is then stored and managed within a Redis in-memory data structure.
+A .NET worker service processes these votes, and the final results are persisted in a PostgreSQL database ("db").
+Users can then view the aggregated results through a separate interface.

 ## Architecture